jmestret/SQANTI-SIM/docs/wiki2.md

 The recommended way to install all SQANTI-SIM dependencies is via Anaconda.
 [Here](https://docs.anaconda.com/anaconda/install/) is an explanation on how to install Anaconda.
 Installation is only necessary onece.
 Please follow the steps below to avoid errors during installation.

+#### 1. Install and update Anaconda

-**(1)** Make sure you have Anaconda installed and updated.
+Make sure you have Anaconda installed and updated.
 In case Anaconda is not installed, please refer to its [documentation](https://docs.anaconda.com/anaconda/install/).

 ```
 export PATH=$HOME/anacondaPy37/bin:$PATH